College for Professional Studies

 © Patricia Hughes

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Hughes, Patricia D., "Analysis, Selection, and Implementation of a Case Management System for Local City Government Attorney's Office" (2007).
-All Regis University Theses.
+Regis University Student Publications.
 440.